Related Foundation Programs

 This program satisfies the training standard set by the BC Industry Training Authority for:

 The program combines technical and work-based training.
-It generally takes four years to complete.
+It generally takes one year to complete.

-The technical training is made up of four levels totaling 26 weeks.
-Levels One to Three are 6 weeks each.
-Level Four is 8 weeks.
+The technical training is six weeks.
 This block of training is normally delivered through an ITA approved training institution.
-Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.
+Sometimes it may be met through approved training models (distance education, part-time) and/or a level challenge exam.

-The work-based training totals 6420 hours.
-Based on a 30-hour work week this involves 214 weeks of training.
+The work-based training totals 1000 hours.
+Based on a 30-hour work week this involves just over 33 weeks of training.

 Training modules are: